 When we set our first pole in 1939, we put down roots in a region — and a nation — that was growing into its best self.
 Today, as a cooperative working with more than 900 other cooperatives nationwide, we’re helping that promise come to fruition.

 Electricity has not yet arrived in the Texas Hill Country.
 Though Austin, just 50 miles away, is electrified, the region’s farmers and ranchers live the same hardscrabble existence as their pioneer ancestors.
 They hand-pump water from wells in the punishing heat and heat their homes with coal or hand-split wood.
 At night, they have only dim gas lamps, making it difficult to work, study or take part in leisure activities between sundown and sunup.

 But change is on the way.

 President Franklin D. Roosevelt establishes the Rural Electrification Association (REA) to help bring electricity to America’s rural areas.
 But population requirements — a minimum average of three customers per square mile — and a shortage of funding keeps the rural Hill Country in the dark.

 Lyndon B. Johnson (LBJ) runs for Congress, his first public office, promising the citizens of his district that he would “see that they got electric lights.”

-The REA drafts the Electric Cooperative Corporation Act, creating a nationwide model for the formation and operation of not-for-profit, consumer-owned electric cooperatives.
+The REA drafts the Electric Cooperative Corporation Act, creating a nationwide model for the formation and operation of nonprofit, consumer-owned electric cooperatives.

 LBJ and representatives from Blanco, Burnet, Gillespie, Hays and Llano counties meet to sign an official document incorporating a “Pedernales Electric Cooperative.”
 LBJ, now a 28-year-old congressman, lobbies the Roosevelt administration to bring electricity to the region.
 E. Babe Smith, a local rancher, canvasses the Hill Country to sign up farmers and ranchers for electric service.